 Degree requirements include (a) course work, (b) a major (second year) paper, (c) the qualifying examination, (d) the Ph.D prospectus and (e) the Ph.D dissertation.
 All requirements for the doctorate should be completed within seven years (exceptions require a petition to the Graduate School of Arts and Sciences).
 The sections that follow clarify what is involved in each of these requirements and provide a schedule for the completion of these requirements.

 Students admitted to the Ph.D.
-Program with a BA degree are required to complete sixteen graduate-level courses (64 credits).
-Students entering the Program with an MA degree are required to complete between eight (32 credits) and twelve (48 credits) graduate level courses at Boston University, depending on how closely their prior work parallels the courses required for a Ph.D. in Political Science.
-Students entering the program with an MA should schedule a meeting with the Director of Graduate Studies to resolve this question as soon after arrival as possible.
+Program are required to complete sixteen graduate-level courses (64 credits).
+Students entering the Program from Boston University’s BA/MA Program will be able to transfer over some of their credits.
+These students should schedule a meeting with the Director of Graduate Studies to resolve this question as soon after arrival as possible.

 Selection of these courses must be approved by the student’s major professor and the Director of Graduate Studies in the Department of Political Science.
 Courses may be drawn from the offerings of this and related departments subject to the following requirements:

-Students entering the program must develop a minimum level of competence in three of the five sub-fields of Political Science.
-All entering Ph.D. students must take the Core Seminar of their major field.
+Students entering the program must develop a minimum level of competence in at least three of the five sub-fields of Political Science.
+All entering Ph.D. students must take PO 711, PO 751 and PO 771.
 The five Core Seminars are the following: